Discover more from Rediscovering Jesus's Words

 The focus here is, as always, on what Jesus said in the verses that have been preserved for two thousand years.
-In those verses, the term “son,” υἱὸς (huios), is used with “of God,” θεοῦ (theos) only six times.
-In only three of these verses is “sons” preceded by the definite article.
+In those verses, the term “son,” υἱὸς (huios), is used with “of God,” θεοῦ (theos) in only seven verses.
+In only three of these verses is “son” preceded by the definite article.
+In another “sons” is plural.”
 In four of them, “God” is preceded by the definite article, “the Divine.”
 The concept is rare enough that we can look, at least briefly, at every occurrence a least in the King James Version (KJV) and my literal version.
 If you are interested seeing the original Greek that is the basis of my translation, click on the links to the Christswords.com articles that explain every Greek word.

 References to Others

 Two of those six verses clearly refer to other people besides Jesus.
 He first puts together “son” with “Divinity” in Matthew 5:9:

 KJV: Blessed are the peacemakers: for they shall be called the children of God.